mikecurtis1/Hierarchy/README.md

 Tags are then hierarchically arranged by tag ranking.
 Higher ranking tags become top categories while lower ranking tags become subcategories.
 An item row's hierarchically ordered tags are set in the tag_path property.

-In the following example, delimited_tags holds tag descriptors in their original unordered sequence.
+In the following example, the delimited_tags property holds tag descriptors in their original un-ordered sequence.
 Tag_path holds the hierarchically ordered tags.
-Both properties are internally delimited with the ASCII unit separator to avoid conflict with any print characters in the data file.
+Both properties are internally delimited with the ASCII unit separator to avoid conflict with any print characters in the original data file.

 When the data file is parsed name and uri properties can be assigned to each item row.